-TECHNOLOGIES - HOME ECONOMICS
+TECHNOLOGIES - Home Economics

-TTX9 S1 DESIGNING WITH TEXTILES
+TTX9 S1 FUN WITH FABRICS

-This is a practical course which builds upon the skills learnt previously in Home Economics and allows students the opportunity to further develop their practical and creative abilities in textiles.
-The purpose of this course is to continue to introduce students to the basic processes used in designing, construction and embellishment of clothing and craft items.
-We aim to give students the opportunity to design and produce items that they can use or wear.
-Students will be encouraged to use and express creativity in all their textiles projects.
-Skills and projects in this class are student driven and will be different from those in Creating with Textiles.
+This is a practical course which allows students to further develop practical and creative skills using Textiles.
+Students will design, construct and embellish clothing and craft items.
+The aim is to design and produce items they can wear or use.
+Skills and projects in this class are student driven and will be different in each semester.